aronaut/TinyGPS/README.md

 # TinyGPS
-A compact Arduino NMEA (GPS) parsing library
+A compact Arduino NMEA (GPS) parsing library.
 Modified for parsing "GNRMC" and "GNGGA"